Sperm Whale

 Distribution and abundance

 Sperm whales can be found in all the oceans of the world, but primarily in the higher latitudes from 45° north and south.
-Sperm whales generally inhabit deep water over 3,000 feet in depth and are uncommon in shallow waters.
-Young whales live in tropical and subtropical waters, until they migrate towards the poles sometime between the ages of 4 and 21.
-Thereafter, they occasionally return to warm water for breeding.
+Sperm whales generally inhabit deep water over 915 m (3000 ft) in depth and are uncommon in shallow waters.
+Young whales live in tropical waters all year.
 Though the sperm whale’s range depends on multiple variables such as locations of food sources, breeding condition, age, and sex, there is a general seasonal north-south movement of the species.

 Habitat